-Resumes are the first snapshot into your experience that hiring managers, recruiters or human resources professionals get.
-Be sure you are aligned with today’s best practices, especially if it’s been a while since you revised it last.
+Since resumes are the first snapshot into your experience that hiring managers, recruiters or human resources professionals see, be sure you are aligned with today’s best practices, especially if it’s been a while since you revised it last.

 I thought it was an excellent time to go over some tips for good resume writing.
 Check out the 5 Steps to Resume Success below.

 - Include contract opportunities

 This is an important one that often gets overlooked.
 Be sure to include any and all temporary, interim or consulting positions that you’ve had on your resume—employers will be interested in job seekers who have kept their skills sharp in between permanent roles.
 If you worked with a staffing firm, be sure to list both the name of the agency and the name of the company you contracted with during your assignment.

 - Ditch the buzz words